tkschuler/AeroHABSensor/README.md

 [![license](https://img.shields.io/pypi/pyversions/event-bus-py2.svg)](https://www.gnu.org/licenses/old-licenses/lgpl-2.1.en.html)

 ## AeroHab Sensing
-This balloon is designed using specifications by the Global Space Balloon challenge. https://www.balloonchallenge.org/
+This balloon is designed using specifications by the **Global Space Balloon challenge**. https://www.balloonchallenge.org/

 The project has been sponsored by **The Aerospace Corporation**